 |From April 2019||3%||8%|

 You can find out more about the minimum contributions here.
-You can decide to pay more than the minimum and many employers already do.
+You can decide to pay more than the minimum.

 If you pay for your PA using money from the Government, for example a direct payment from your local authority, it is possible that they will increase the level of funding to take account of the cost of auto-enrolment however this is something you would need to raise with them.